ylvao/mrchem/docs/mrchem_manual.rst

 computational world should be large enough so that the electron density vanishes at the boundaries.
 The ``gauge_origin`` can also be specified (relevant for molecular properties), otherwise it will be the molecular center of mass.
-If this section is left out you get the default computational domain which is the unit cube.
+The default computational domain displayed above corresponds to the unit cube (in bohr).

 Molecule
 --------